fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/logmanagement-efk-k8s.md

 Portworx logs management on Kubernetes using Elastic search, Kibana and Fluentd.

 ## Portworx logs on Kubernetes
 Portworx runs as a DaemonSet on the Kubernetes cluster which ensures that it runs on each node as part of the Kubernetes cluster.
 To allow access to the logs of a failed node, pod or a container in kubernetes we would have to adopt a complete logging solution.
-The need to access or view logs of failed container workloads means that we would need to enable storage and the logs should have a seperate lifecycle than that of the container that creates it.
+The need to access or view logs of failed container workloads means that we would need to enable storage and the logs should have a separate lifecycle than that of the container that creates it.

 Elastic Search, FluentD and Kibana allow us to setup a complete logging solution for accessing logs of the Portworx pods scheduled on the Kubernetes cluster.